Making university affordable is an important factor when choosing where to study.

 Please note that if you fail a unit, you may incur re-sit costs.
 All tuition fees may be subject to an annual inflationary increase.

-EU students applying for a full-time undergraduate course at University Centre Peterborough in the 2018/19 academic year will continue to have access to student loans and grants, even if the course concludes after the UK’s exit from the EU.
+EU students applying for a full-time undergraduate course at University Centre Peterborough in the 2020/21 academic year may be entitled to tuition fee and maintenance loans and grants, even if the course concludes after the UK’s exit from the EU.
 We advise EU students check www.gov.uk for latest information or you can speak to our Student Support team for guidance.

 There may be additional costs for the course which are not covered by your tuition fee.

-The following bursary schemes are available to all undergraduate UK and EU students starting in 2018/19 at University Centre Peterborough.
-These bursaries are not available to postgraduate or HNC/HND students.
+The following bursary schemes are available to all undergraduate UK and EU students starting in 2020/21 at University Centre Peterborough.
+These bursaries are not available to HNC/HND students.

 STUDENT AMBASSADOR BURSARY